gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 **1.19.70**
 - Inside Woodland Mansions, it is possible to get Efficiency I leather chestplate.
 The Efficiency I Chestplates are located in a secret room containing a chest and a tree.
 This room is easily identificable due to its blocked-off entrance, but the frame is still visible.

+**Preview 1.19.70.23 - Preview 1.19.70.22 (UBC) (Experimental)**
+-Downgrading the Torchflower crop from 1.19.70.23 as a block to 1.19.70.22 will turn them into unknown blocks.
+Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the Torchflower as a tile item.

+**Preview 1.19.70.26**
+- Suspicious Sand can be obtained by letting it fall onto an item frame
+- Decorated Pots stack with each other

+**Preview 1.19.80.21**
+- Suspicious Gravel can be obtained by letting it fall onto an item frame

+**Preview 1.20.10.20 - 1.20.1**
+- Downgrading Dyed Shulker Boxes as blocks from 1.20.10.20 - 1.20.1 will convert them to unknown blocks.
+Using this method, mining up the unknown blocks and letting them stack can give you stacked shulker boxes and if you put them in an undyed shulker boxes they will be stacked shulker boxes in a shulker box so it will be considered a double illegal.
+Downgrading to 1.20.1 can not be done without file editing unless you use the 0.12.1 method.
+The 0.12.1 method is basically downgrading your client and if you rename your world in 0.12.1 without entering the world, the world will downgrade without getting any corruption.
+So updating to 1.20.1 will load the world and cause no corruption.

+**1.20.12**
+- Inside Woodland Mansions, it is possible to get Efficiency I leather leggings.
+The Efficiency I Leggings are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
+- Shearing grass in the meadows biome will drop a short grass item that has the title "Fern", the "Fern" will have the texture of the short grass and the name will be from the Fern.
+This item will be removed as of 1.21.30